aptos-labs/aptos-core/aptos-move/framework/aptos-token-objects/doc/collection.md

 # Module `0x4::collection`

-This defines an object-based Collection.
-A collection acts as a set organizer for a group of tokens.
-This includes aspects such as a general description, project URI, name, and may contain other useful generalizations across this set of tokens.

-Being built upon objects enables collections to be relatively flexible.
-As core primitives it
+This defines an object&#45;based Collection.
+A collection acts as a set organizer for a group of<br/> tokens.
+This includes aspects such as a general description, project URI, name, and may contain<br/> other useful generalizations across this set of tokens.<br/><br/> Being built upon objects enables collections to be relatively flexible.
+As core primitives it<br/> supports:<br/> &#42; Common fields: name, uri, description, creator<br/> &#42; MutatorRef leaving mutability configuration to a higher level component<br/> &#42; Addressed by a global identifier of creator&apos;s address and collection name, thus collections<br/>   cannot be deleted as a restriction of the object model.<br/> &#42; Optional support for collection&#45;wide royalties<br/> &#42; Optional support for tracking of supply with events on mint or burn<br/><br/> TODO:<br/> &#42; Consider supporting changing the name of the collection with the MutatorRef.
+This would<br/>   require adding the field original_name.<br/> &#42; Consider supporting changing the aspects of supply with the MutatorRef.<br/> &#42; Add aggregator support when added to framework
-supports:
-* Common fields: name, uri, description, creator
-* MutatorRef leaving mutability configuration to a higher level component
-* Addressed by a global identifier of creator's address and collection name, thus collections cannot be deleted as a restriction of the object model.
-* Optional support for collection-wide royalties
-* Optional support for tracking of supply with events on mint or burn

-TODO:
-* Consider supporting changing the name of the collection with the MutatorRef.
-This would require adding the field original_name.
-* Consider supporting changing the aspects of supply with the MutatorRef.
-* Add aggregator support when added to framework

 -  [Resource `Collection`](#0x4_collection_Collection)